falinedev/clipboard-customizer/README.md

-# pasteMods
+# Clipboard Customizer

-A Python exercise that customizes clipboard content by removing Markdown formatting, extracting links, and cleaning up text automatically.
+A Python exercise that customizes clipboard content by removing certain Markdown characters.

 ## Requirements